ml5js/ml5-next-gen/CONTRIBUTING.md

 ## Unit Tests

-To run the unit tests, run the following command
+To run the unit tests, run the following command:

 ```
 yarn test
 ```

+Currently, ml5 have a very limited number of unit tests.
+Tests is an area we are investigating, and we hope to improve it in the near future.
+We encourage anyone with experience or knowledge about unit tests to open an issue for discussion and contribution.

 ## Update p5 Web Editor Sketches